Tower Hill Wildlife Reserve

 Tower Hill is off the Princess Highway between Warrnambool and Port Fairy, around 275 kms west of Melbourne.
 In the heart of the spectacular Great Ocean Road region, it’s around an hour’s drive north-west of the 12 Apostles and about halfway between Port Fairy and Warrnambool, both just a few minutes’ drive away.

-At the car park, there are plenty of signs to direct you towards the hikes of different lengths, gorgeous lookout points and other attractions.
+At the car park, there are plenty of signs to direct you towards the hikes of different lengths, various lookout points and other attractions.

 How was Tower Hill formed?